Reece-Schenck/CMPT-220L-203-22S/SemesterProject/Readme.md

-**There was no place to submit the assignment at the time of me completing this lab**
+**There was no place to submit the assignment on ILearn at the time of me completing this lab**